fishmingyu/optaneDemo/README.md

 ```

 The above API could help you construct pmem memory pool easily by assigning DAX file path, memory type and size of memory pool.
+When poolSize is set to zero, allocations are satisfied as long as the temporary file can grow.
+The maximum heap size growth is limited by the capacity of the file system mounted under the path argument.

 ```C++
 Array<int> csrptr(nrow, memorypool);